Arcadia of My Youth: Sequel TV series

 The fight against the Illumidas is continued in the 1982–1983 TV series Endless Road SSX.
 This series suffered low viewer ratings, as it aired during the waning years of the Matsumoto-boom that started in the 1970s with Space Battleship Yamato.
 By this time, Japanese audiences' interest had moved on to the trend in mecha shows that began after Macross and Mobile Suit Gundam.
 The Matsumoto-boom would completely die off by 1983 with the release of the theatrical film Final Yamato, and aside from a few isolated one-off projects, no new regularly produced anime based on Matsumoto works would be released until 1998.
-In 2016, it was announced by Discotek Media that the Endless Road SSX TV series was licensed for North American territories, and would be officially released in English for the very first time in 2017.
+Discotek Media licensed Endless Road SSX for North American territories, and was officially released in English in 2017.